piccobit/serendipity/README.md

 *MAX_SIZE*

-  The value for memory_limit (only if larget than the default of 128), upload_max_filesize and post_max_size.
+  The value for memory_limit (only if larger than the default of 128), upload_max_filesize and post_max_size.
 Please enter the number only, as the "M" suffix will be appended automatically.